AbhishekR3/Basketball-PlayAnalysis/README.md

 ### Dependencies

-Ensure you have the following packages installed:
+Ensure you have the following installed:

-Refer Requirements.txt file and install the libraries mentioned
+1. Refer Requirements.txt file and install the libraries mentioned

-Clone the Repository
+2. Clone the Repository
 ```bash
 git clone https://github.com/AbhishekR3/Basketball-PlayAnalysis.git
 cd Basketball-PlayAnalysis